lilly0627/ICS-Searcher-coursework/README.md

 1. Open indexer2.py, merge.py, and search.py, change the path to your local directory to DEV. (default path is ../DEV)

-2. If not, create new folder INDEX, Merge2, ROOT. (mkdir INDEX, mkdir Merge2, mkdir ROOT)
+2. Create new folder INDEX, Merge2, ROOT. (mkdir INDEX, mkdir Merge2, mkdir ROOT)

 3. Build the index in "INDEX" directory, which takes 6 hours.
 After finishing building the index, there will be 28 indexer files in the "INDEX" directory.
     Command: python indexer2.py